Brezzyslide/TAYEabacha/LINUX_SERVER_DEPLOYMENT.md

 # Linux Server Docker Deployment Guide

 ## Issue Description
-The application works perfectly on local computers but fails on Linux servers with the error:
+The application works perfectly on local computers but experiences two main issues on Linux servers:

+1. **Import Path Error**:
 ```
 TypeError [ERR_INVALID_ARG_TYPE]: The "paths[0]" argument must be of type string.
 Received undefined
 ```

-This occurs because `import.meta.dirname` is not properly available in the esbuild-bundled production code on certain Linux server environments.
+This occurs because `import.meta.dirname` is not properly available in the esbuild-bundled production code.

+2. **Startup Hanging**:
+The application stops at "[COMPOSITE FK MIGRATION] Migration completed successfully" due to the comprehensive tenant fixes process hanging when processing multiple tenants on Linux/Docker environments.

 ## Complete Fix